Former ‘RHOC’ Star Brooks Ayers Reportedly Owes $63,000 In Child Support, Hasn’t Seen 8-Year-Old Son In Years

 The hearing was originally supposed to happen on September 12 but has since been postponed, with no final decision having been made.

-Brooks continues his new life in Indiana and Celebuzz reports that like his ex Vicki Gunvalson, Brooks has moved on and started to date.
+Brooks continues his new life in Indiana, and Celebuzz reports that like his ex Vicki Gunvalson, Brooks has moved on and started to date.
 Earlier this year, Brooks changed his Facebook status from “single” to “in a relationship.”
 After some digging, it was revealed that Christy Groves Lindeman is the new woman in Ayers’ life.
 Not much is known about Lindeman other than the fact that she lives in nearby Indianapolis and works as a Sales Director at Advantage1 Tire Network.

 Great day of golfing with these studs! pic.twitter.com/5aQqKB39jG